happo/happo.io/README.md

 ![Happo status manually accepted cross-posted to github](happo-status-accepted.png)

-Apart from having the [Happo Github App](https://github.com/apps/happo) installed and connected on [happo.io/github-integration](https://happo.io/github-integration), you also need to make sure that you provide a `--link <url>` with your calls to `happo compare`.
+Apart from having the [Happo GitHub App](https://github.com/apps/happo) installed and connected on [happo.io/github-integration](https://happo.io/github-integration), you also need to make sure that you provide a `--link <url>` with your calls to `happo compare`.
 If you're using any of the standard CI scripts listed above, the `--link` is automatically taken care of for you.

-## Posting statuses without installing the Happo Github App
+## Posting statuses without installing the Happo GitHub App

-If you for some reason can't install the Happo Github App (e.g. when using Github Enterprise) you can still get the Happo status posted to your PR -- as a comment on the pull request.
+If you for some reason can't install the Happo GitHub App (e.g. when using GitHub Enterprise) you can still get the Happo status posted to your PR -- as a comment on the pull request.
 To get this working, you have to provide the Happo CI script with user credentials containing a username and a personal access token, through `HAPPO_GITHUB_USER_CREDENTIALS`.
 E.g.